elenpapaio/football-world-cup-score-board/README.md

 - `Italy`
 - `Argentina`
 - `Australia`

+A pair of teams can be inserted again to the application as new game, since it could be considered as a different game (e.g. a game has been canceled for force majeure reasons).

 ### In-memory database
 In order to store the various information, an `ArrayList` is being used, that is a property of `InMemoryDatabase` class. <br/>